-Performance bonuses were awarded given the achievement of growth in Operating Profit before exceptional items substantially above target levels and also in relation to the achievement of personal objectives.
+Performance bonuses are awarded for the achievement of growth in Operating Profit before exceptional items substantially above target levels and also in relation to the achievement of personal objectives.

-During 2022, Executive Directors were able to earn a maximum of 100% of salary as a performance bonus.
-Of this figure, 14% of salary was payable for achievement of threshold profit levels, 28% for on target performance, 56% for maximum profit objectives and 76% for the achievement of supermaximum profit objectives.
+During 2024, Executive Directors were able to earn a maximum of 100% of salary as a performance bonus.
+Of this figure 14% of salary was payable for achievement of threshold profit levels, 28% for on target performance, 56% for maximum profit objectives and 76% for the achievement of supermaximum profit objectives.
 A further 24% of salary could be earned against specified personal objectives.
 Straight line vesting applied between threshold, target and maximum performance levels.

-In 2022, threshold profit bonus levels were payable on the achievement of an operating profit before exceptional items of £8,230,000, on target profit levels were payable on the achievement of operating profits before exceptional items of £8,660,000, maximum target profit levels were operating profits before exceptional items of £9,500,000 and super-maximum target profit levels were operating profits before exceptional items of £10,000,000.
+In 2024, threshold profit bonus levels were payable on the achievement of an operating profit before exceptional items of £10,217,000, on target profit levels were payable on the achievement of operating profits before exceptional items of £10,759,000, maximum target profit levels were operating profits before exceptional items of £11,802,000 and super-maximum target profit levels were operating profits before exceptional items of £12,426,000.